quarkuscoffeeshop/quarkuscoffeeshop-gitops/acm-policys.md

 oc --context hubcluster delete -f policies/01_namespace_must_exists_enforce.yaml
 ```

-2.  create the policy which will ensure a namespace named quarkus-cafe-demo exists on all the AWS clusters
+2.  create the policy which will ensure a namespace named quarkuscoffeeshop-demo exists on all the AWS clusters
 ```
 oc --context hubcluster create -f policies/02_namespace_must_exists_inform.yaml
 ```

-3. Check to see the status of the quarkus-cafe-demo namespace
+3. Check to see the status of the quarkuscoffeeshop-demo namespace

 ## Deployment must exist on a given namespace and cluster (Inform)
-This policy will ensure a deployment named `quarkus-cafe-customermocker` exists in the namespace the quarkus-cafe-demo  for target clusters (labeled as clusterid: cluster1).
+This policy will ensure a deployment named `quarkus-cafe-customermocker` exists in the namespace the quarkuscoffeeshop-demo  for target clusters (labeled as clusterid: cluster1).
 In case the deployment doesn't exist, the cluster will be marked as non-compliant.
 ```
 oc --context hubcluster create -f policies/03_deployment_must_exists_inform.yaml
 ```